abuicke/tarot/minor arcana/disks/10 of Disks.md

 ### Footnotes

 1. [*Wealth*](https://www.youtube.com/watch?v=bZWeFtgEAEk) by Chris Rock

-The Ten of Disks is called Wealth.
+2. "The Ten of Disks is called Wealth.
 Here again is written this constantly recurring doctrine, that as soon as one gets to the bottom one finds oneself at the top; and Wealth is given to Mercury in Virgo.
 When wealth accumulates beyond a certain point, it must either become completely inert and cease to be wealth, or call in the aid of intelligence to use it rightly.
-This must necessarily happen i~ spheres which have nothing whatever to do with material possessions, as such.
+This must necessarily happen in spheres which have nothing whatever to do with material possessions, as such.
 In this way, Carnegie establishes a Library, Rockefeller endows Research, simply because there is nothing else to do.
-But all this doctrine lies behind the card; it is the inner meaning of the card.
+But all this doctrine lies behind the card; it is the inner meaning of the card." - **Aleister Crowley**, *The Book of Thoth* (Weiser, 2008), p.
+188